A French Woman Goes on Vacation: Here Are the 16 Dress Styles in Her Suitcase

 So what's one style you'll find in French women's suitcases most of the time?
 Colorful linen dresses.
 The style is ideal for warm-weather destinations (as the lightweight linen is breathable), while the vibrant hues allow them to stand out in a sea of tourists.

-Dreaming of wearing this strappy orange dress to grab a little aperitivo on the Amalfi coast.
+Dreaming of wearing this blue dress to grab a little aperitivo on the Amalfi coast.

 One rule of thumb you should always follow when traveling is to have items that can be styled more than one way.
 And a way to adhere to that trick is to opt for a dress that lends itself to being transitional from day to night.
 Ideally, it's a style (like a cutout dress) that you could wear with flip-flops for a day excursion and with heeled sandals for a night out.

-The tiered ruching on this dress ensures it will look universally flattering on anyone.
+The silhouette of this dress ensures it will look universally flattering on anyone.

 What better way to elude to being on vacation than wearing a dress that's got a punchy nature-inspired print?
 Sure, it may be kitchy, but if you're visiting the Mediterranean but choosing to wear a seashell print dress by the seashore, it's camp.

-You'll want to zoom-in to see the beaded straps on this dress because they're beautiful.
+You'll want to zoom-in to see the beaded strap on this dress because they're beautiful.

-The drop-waist paired with the nautical conch print on this dress makes it the perfect item to pack if you're beach-bound.
+The print on this dress makes it the perfect item to pack if you're bound for the tropics.

 When you want to spend your entire trip relaxing, there's no better item to pack than a breezy white dress.
 Just be sure to opt for a flattering waistline, neckline, or innate design details to make it feel vacation-worthy.